Why Kindness Is An Important, Perhaps The Most Important, Quality In A Loving Marriage

 This scenario leads to a lose-lose situation in your relationship.
 Therefore, you may want to think about how you can be kind in this situation and consider the reasons why kindness is important in this situation.

 A valuable aspect of any secure and healthy relationship is kindness.
-When you learn ways to increase your level of kindness, your relationship will improve.
+When you learn ways to increase your level of kindness, your relationship will improve and build stronger connections.
 Take five minutes a day to perform a kindness that will be meaningful to your partner.

 *I’m not discussing relationships which are abusive, manipulative, toxic or include significant personality disorder.

 Additional reading to support your relationship as you explore options for couples therapy and healing: